 Experiential Learning Technology

-We believe that well-constructed experiential learning technology fast-tracks knowledge, understanding and skill acquisition.
-We also believe that people learn best (solo or in teams) when emotionally engaged in an authentic, active environment involving decisions, consequences and problem-solving tasks.
+We believe well-constructed experiential learning technology fast-tracks knowledge, understanding and skill acquisition.
+We also believe people learn best (solo or in teams) when emotionally engaged in an authentic, active environment involving decisions, consequences, and problem-solving tasks.

-By working with our education partners over several years, we’ve crafted experiential learning technology that can be used at all degree levels as well as with college students.
+Working with education partners we’ve crafted experiential learning technology for use at all degree levels as well as with college students.

-Each written module can be used independently on a single day or as a complete course of study over several months.
+One example includes a comprehensive written module which can be used independently on a single day or as a complete course of study over several months.
 The subjects covered follow a structured learning process and include:

 - A session on how to get started

 - An introduction to SimVenture Evolution

 - A module on measuring students’ employability skills both before and after simulation use

 - Market Research – Market overview/competition/focus groups/ customers/demographics/ segmentation

 - Setting up a company name, strap line, logo and assigning team roles